Store

 • When compared to participants who did not use steroids, both those who were taking systemic steroids or prescription inhaled steroids had diminished white matter in the brain.

-• White matter was reduced more in participants on systemic steroids than inhaled of steroids.
+• White matter was reduced more in participants on systemic steroids than inhaled steroids.

 • Participants using systemic steroids had a bigger caudate nucleus— a part of the brain found in the grey matter that plays a key role critical role in functions such as learning — in comparison to participants who did not use steroids.

-• In participants who took the inhaled type of glucocorticoids, it was observed that the amygdala— a section of the grey matter that plays a critical role in how emotions are processed and regulated — was smaller in comparison to participants who did not use steroids.
+• Participants who took the inhaled type of glucocorticoids had smaller amygdalas than participants who did not use steroids.
+The amygdala is a section of the grey matter that plays a critical role in how emotions are processed and regulated.

 The researchers believe that these findings offer some insight into the link between prescribed steroids and psychiatric-associated issues, like mood disorders and depression.
 Further research may be needed to validate these findings.